ontop/ontop-website/tutorial/lenses/sql-lens.md

 }
 ```

-If everything was done correctly, you should get a list of three artists with the number of their exhibit and the number of museums they are featured in.
+If everything was done correctly, you should get a list of three artists with the number of their exhibits and the number of museums they are featured in.

 ### Adding Unique Constraints

-Ontop cannot infer unqiue constraints from the expressions used in SQL lenses.
+Ontop cannot infer unique constraints from the expressions used in SQL lenses.
 However, as the user, it is clear to us that the field `artist_name` will be *unique*, as it is used by the `GROUP BY` clause.
-In such cases, explicity adding unique constraints is a useful feature.
+In such cases, explicitly adding unique constraints is a useful feature.
 Similarly to how it was shown in the [basic lens tutorial](basic-lens.md), we can achieve this by adding an additional field to the lens:

 ```json
 {